 An all-in-one point-of-sale with payment acceptance.
-The device can function as a standalone point-of-sale, or serve as a customer-facing payment terminal when connected to another device, such as the Clover Station.
+The device can function as a standalone point-of-sale, or it can serve as a customer-facing payment terminal when connected to another device, such as the Clover Station.
 The Clover Mini accepts multiple credit and debit payment types, including:

 A mobile point-of-sale solution designed for quick payment processing at food trucks, festivals, and other line-based businesses.
 Pay-at-the-table restaurants also use Clover Mobile.

-Independent Software Vendor.
+Independent software vendor.
 This term may also refer to the vendor’s software developer.

 A component of the Clover Connector SDK.
 ICloverConnector provides the callable interface for interacting with a Clover device.